palmerr23/Teensy8x8AudioBoard/Board Files/readme.md

 ### PCBA
-When ordering assembled boards carefully check parts orientation as the two AMS 1117 regulators and the buffer chips under the Teensy have a tendency to be rotate by 180 degeres.
+When ordering assembled boards, carefully check parts orientation.

+Particularly, the two AMS 1117 regulators and the buffer chips under the Teensy have a tendency to be rotate by 180 degeres.